Tucson Medical Center

-Develops and manages Infection Control programs for assigned service lines to include collection of data, recordkeeping of hospital associated and community acquired infections, interpretation, analysis, and reporting of information, development of interventions and recommendations related and follow up on performance.
+Manages and monitors Infection Prevention programs for TMCH to include surveillance programs, recordkeeping of hospital associated and community acquired infections, interpretation, analysis, and reporting of information, development of interventions and recommendations related and follow up on performance.

-Serves on nursing and hospital committees and assume responsibility for disseminating and communicating information to staff.
+Serves on hospital committees and assume responsibility for disseminating and communicating information to staff.

-EXPERIENCE: One year in infection control or epidemiology in an acute care setting preferred.
+EXPERIENCE: Eight (8) years of infection control experience in an acute care setting.

-LICENSURE OR CERTIFICATION: Current RN licensure permitting work in the State of Arizona.
-Preferred Certification by the National Board of Infection Control (CIC).
+LICENSURE OR CERTIFICATION: Certification by the National Board of Infection Control (CIC) preferred.